stephan-double-u/cross-language-validation-schema/README.md

 ## Validator
 TODO: Describe requirements

-### Evaluation sequence
+### Rule validation sequence
-TODO: Describe in more detail
+For each property there might be _several rules_ that differ in whether and what conditions they have.
+E.g. some with permission conditions defined, others not.

-- First check all rules for a property with matching user permissions **in the order in which they are defined**.
+- First all rules whose permissions condition and property conditions are met needs to be determined.
+- If there are no such rules all rules without any permissions condition and with matching property conditions needs to be determined.
-- If no rule evaluates to _true_, check all rules for the property WITHOUT permissions **in the order in which they are defined**.
+- All matching rules are validated **in the order in which they are defined**, i.e. it is checked that the implicit constraint (for _mandatory_ and _immutable_ rules) resp. explicit constraint (for _content_ and _update_ rules)is fulfilled.

 TODO: Example

 ### Validation error codes
-TODO: Describe
+TODO: Describe in more detail

+Default error code prefixes:
+- error.validation.mandatory.
+- error.validation.immutable.
+- error.validation.content.
+- error.validation.update.

+For _mandatory_ and _immutable_ rules the name of the entity type and the property name are added, e.g.
+- error.validation.mandatory.article.responsibleUser

+For _content_ and _update_ rules error code additionally contains the name of the constraint type in lower case, e.g.
+- error.validation.content.regex_any.article.name

 # Implementations
 - [Cross Language Validation Java](https://github.com/stephan-double-u/cross-language-validation-java) implements a